Curcumin is a fantastic anti-inflammatory.

 This phytochemical is a powerful anti-inflammatory which is important as adverse conditions develop in a person’s body from chronic inflammation.
 It is well known that the precursor to cancer is chronic inflammation.

-It works by the regulation of apoptic proteins which are responsible for normal programmed cell death.
+It works by the regulation of apoptotic proteins which are responsible for normal programmed cell death.
 This process helps eliminate abnormal cells from the body.
 It also helps regulate cytokines which are inflammatory molecules.
 They allow communication between all cells.

 What’s interesting is curcumin is able to distinguish between an abnormal cell and a normal cell.
 It prevents the replication and growth of abnormal cells.

-However, consuming curcumin doesn’t allow the healing potential to be fully realized as its not able to be readily absorbed by the body.
+However, consuming curcumin doesn’t allow the healing potential to be fully realized as it is not able to be readily absorbed by the body.
 Finding ways to unlock curcumin’s healing power has been the goal of many researchers around the world.

 When curcumin is used as an injection and put directly in a cancerous tumor, it has been found that residual levels of curcumin linger for a period of up to 30 days.
-As a result of these residual levels, the programmed cell death or apoptosis and tumor growth inhibition are greatly increased.
+As a result of these residual levels, the programmed cell death or apoptosis and tumor growth inhibition is greatly increased.

 A recent Chinese study revealed that curcumin therapy administered intravenously as a treatment was successful in stifling colon cancer cell growth.